 Tabbouleh with broad beans and kale is really only for the home gardener who loves cooking; both of these from the supermarket are usually horrid, if you get to see them there at all.

-Neither broad beans nor kale are actually difficult to grow, and they lie top of the list of foods that help prevent and treat Parkinson's Disease and adult-onset Macular Degeneration.
-If they are that important, then why are they so rarely found?
+Neither broad beans nor kale are actually difficult to grow; what's more they lie top of the list of foods that help prevent and treat Parkinson's Disease and adult-onset Macular Degeneration.
+If they are that important, then why are they so rarely found in the supermarket?
 Because unless they are young and freshly-harvested they are both perfectly horrid.

 Active time: less than 30 mins.